bribes/vanish-checker/README.md

 - `/minecraft:msg`

 If the server has these the mod will work.

 Commands Aliases:
 - `/vanishchecker`
 - `/vanishcheck`
 - `/vcheck`

-The default command this command will use is /minecraft:tell to change this type the alias in this case `/vcheck` then then command name you are using for example `/vcheck msg`.
+If you only type in this case `/vcheck` or any other aliases without a argument it'll default to `/minecraft:tell` if the server doesn't have this but has another one you can use a different one by putting the command name as a argument.
+Ex. `/vcheck msg`